 Gokarna was calling me strongly.
-I heard the Gokarna Mahatmya, read about it and it is just 150 odd km from Panaji, Goa.
-When I was searching for places to stay in Gokarna, Swaswara kept popping up on top of every list.
+I heard about the Gokarna Mahatmya and read about it and it is just about 150 km from Panaji, Goa.
+When I was searching for places to stay in Gokarna, Swaswara kept popping up at top of every list.
 The name itself fascinated me.

 Swaswara literally means your own voice.
 How many times do we stop to listen to our own voice?
-A series of serendipitous connections and we landed in Gokarna and headed straight to their facility.
+After a series of serendipitous connections and we landed in Gokarna and headed straight to their facility.
 Earthy colors were all around us.
-As we were led to our Villa, flowers in bright yellow, magenta, and pristine white welcomed us – on the trees all around.
+As we were led to our Villa, bright yellow, magenta, and pristine white flowers welcomed us – on the trees all around.

 Villa was spacious enough for us to work from here with a lovely view of the blue water just behind.
 We had our lunch listening to the waves desperate to meet the shore, as well as happy tourists enjoying their water rides.

-Here are a few reasons why you should choose Swaswara for your Gokarna visit:
+Here are a few reasons why you should choose this property for your Gokarna visit: